Rolling stock of the Croatian Railways: Electric locomotives

 Currently in service with the National rail operator there are 46 HŽ 1141 and 15 HŽ 1142 Domestically produced Locomotives, all of which will undergo modernization and upgrade under contract signed with the Končar company last year.
 HŽ is leasing further 9 HŽ 1141 locomotives to third parties.
 Of the total 46 HŽ 1141 locomotives currently active, 17 locomotives are used pulling passenger coaches and 29 are used in HŽ Cargo, however 3 HŽ 1141 locomotives were damaged in recent rail accidents and are out of service due to extensive repairs.
-Eventually all HŽ 1141 locomotives currently in service with the Croatian railways will be transferred and solely used by HŽ Cargo, leaving HŽ 1142 as sole locomotive with HŽ Putnički Promet.
-Further five Vectron X4 A17 locomotives are also in service with HZ Cargo.
+Eventually all HŽ 1141 locomotives currently in service under HŽPP will be transferred and solely used by HŽ Cargo, leaving HŽ 1142 as sole locomotive with HŽ Putnički Promet.
+Further five Vectron X4 A17 locomotives are also in service with HŽ Cargo.